Global search

 As is typical with insurance, there are often confusing conditions and clauses that can leave you scratching your head.
 Choosing the right super fund is largely based on your personal circumstances, but there are some variables to look out for when researching the fund’s TPD insurance arrangements:

-• Age: Your age can affect the amount you receive as a benefit and define whether or not you’re entitled to make a TPD insurance claim in the first place.
+• Age: Your age can affect the amount you receive as a benefit and determines whether you’re entitled to make a TPD insurance claim in the first place.

-• Pre-existing conditions: While most policies attached to your super fund will still cover you if you suffer from a pre-existing illness or injury, some won’t.
+• Pre-existing conditions: While most policies attached to your super fund will still cover you for TPD insurance if you suffer from a pre-existing illness or injury, some won’t.

 • Ability to work: When insurers assess whether or not you’re able to return to work, some will have a more flexible idea of what realistic employment options you have and some may even take into account any retraining you have done or could do.
 This in turn makes it harder to have a claim accepted.